Off-Grid Solar System Design: The Complete Guide to Load Calculation, Sizing & Component Selection

 Your battery bank is your energy insurance.
 Sizing it correctly balances security and budget.
 The key factors are your daily energy use, desired days of autonomy, battery depth of discharge (DoD), and system voltage.

-Let's use our 10,000 Wh daily load, designing a 48V system with 3 days of autonomy and LFP batteries at 90% DoD.
+Using our 10,000 Wh daily load, designing a 48V system with 3 days of autonomy and LFP batteries at 90% DoD:

 You'd need a 48V battery bank with at least 695 amp-hours of capacity.
 Undersizing the battery bank is the most common and expensive mistake; it forces deep, stressful cycles that destroy batteries prematurely.